A common question for architects is. Do I need a 2 or 3-layer SAP Cloud Integration/CPI Landscape?

 Is the normal SAP landscape and the recommended setup for most cases because you got to separate all the data.

-There are a lot more reasons for creating multiply landscapes.
+There are a lot more reasons for creating multiple landscapes.
 See the question and answers here.

 Reusing a tenant for multiple environments